 Recovery high schools are schools where the primary purpose is to educate students who are in recovery from, or struggling with, substance use.
 These schools meet state requirements and are available to any student who meets eligibility requirements.

 Hope Academy is a tuition-free, public charter high school.
-Resource and textbook fees are $125 per semester.
+The Resource Fee is $100 per semester.

 Yes, we have highly qualified teachers for all subjects including mathematics, English, science, social studies and art.

 Hope Academy is a great place to recover your credits.
-In addition to traditional instruction, we offer computer-based online courses (PLATO), which allow students to work at their own pace.
+In addition to traditional instruction, we offer computer-based online courses (Edmentum), which allow students to work at their own pace.

 We accept students who have been suspended or expelled for drug or alcohol-related issues.